 Monthly Archives: February 2014

-(ver 1.1) This will be a detailed advanced Bible answer to a very difficult question that I received from someone after they read the Revelation 12 series of lessons found on this website.
-This is an advanced Bible study designed to be only for spiritually mature Christians.
-Spiritually mature to me is defined as anyone that has been born again and Spirit filled more than 5 years that has studied the Bible continually during this time to allow spiritual growth of the fruits of the Spirit to occur.
+(Ver 1.2) This lesson will be a detailed advanced Bible answer addressing a very difficult question.
+I received this question from someone after they read the Revelation 12 series of lessons.
+I will warn you that this is an advanced Bible study designed for only for spiritually mature Christians.
+Spiritually mature is defined as anyone that has been born again and Spirit filled more than 5 years that has studied the Bible continually during this time.
+It also means a Christian with a personal relationship with Jesus Christ and daily fellowship with Him.
+These positive qualities will allow spiritual growth of the fruits of the Spirit to occur.
 You may or may not agree with that definition but this is generally how God has taught me to view it.
 This Bible lesson will go over some very technical concepts even though I will attempt to describe them as simply as I can.
-This Bible lesson will introduce some new concepts you have never heard before and thus it will be controversial in nature.
+This Bible lesson will introduce some new concepts you may have never heard before and thus it will be controversial in nature.
 I ask you to be the judge of your spiritual maturity.
-If you feel that you do not qualify to meet the criteria for an advanced Bible study I would recommend that you go study a different Bible lesson on my website.
+If you feel that you do not qualify to meet the criteria for an advanced Bible study, I would recommend that you go study a different Bible lesson on my website.
 I try to warn new Christians of this at the beginning of many of my advanced Bible lessons so that I do not offend anyone with a meat lesson when they are in need of a milk lesson like Paul describes in 1 Corinthians 3:2.

 IS EVERYTHING AFTER REVELATION 4:1 IN THE FUTURE?